Xchg0x5f375d/coppeliasim/README.md

 # CoppeliaSim Introduction to Autonomous Systems Course

 This repository contains different robotics exercises implemented in CoppeliaSim (formerly V-REP).
-Each exercise is maintained in a separate branch for better organization and clarity.
+Each exercise is maintained in a separate file for better organization and clarity.

-## Branch Structure
+## File Structure
-- `Exercise-2` - Basic robot movement and control
+- `exercise2.py` - Basic robot movement and control
-- `Exercise-3` - Robot trajectories and movement dynamics
+- `exercise3.py` - Robot trajectories and movement dynamics
-- `Exercise-4` - Odometry of the mobile robots
+- `exercise4.py` - Odometry of the mobile robots

 ## Prerequisites